asm0dey/projector-pres/index.md

 # Desktop client

 - Electron-based
-- (Almost) all browser hotkeys are disables
+- (Almost) all browser hotkeys are disabled
 - May me expanded to full screen

 ---